-Editor’s note: Whether it is questionable that the UPF can reliably determine PDU Set Information for lone PDUs based on local configuration needs to be verified with SA2.
+NOTE 2: Whether the UPF can reliably determine PDU Set Information for lone PDUs based on local configuration needs to be verified with SA2.

 6.15.2.2 Solution description

 In this solution, the Media Application Provider defines a mapping between a set of PSI values and non-RTP protocols that are used in the media delivery session.